saurabhsingh3112/Machine_learning_Movie_recommender_system/README.md

 This project is a Movie Recommendation System that utilizes Natural Language Processing (NLP) techniques to suggest similar movies based on user input.
 The system processes movie data, including movie descriptions, genres, keywords, cast, and crew, to create a comprehensive set of tags for each movie.
 These tags are then transformed using stemming and vectorization to facilitate similarity comparison.
 Finally, the cosine similarity measure is employed to recommend movies with the highest similarity to the user's input.

 ## Project Setup
-1. Install the required libraries: Make sure you have the necessary Python libraries like NumPy, Pandas, scikit-learn, and nltk installed.
+1. Install the required libraries: Make sure you have the necessary Python libraries like NumPy, Pandas, scikit-learn, nltk and streamlit installed.
 You can install them using pip: `pip install numpy pandas scikit-learn nltk`

 2. Data Collection: Obtain the movie dataset files, `tmdb_5000_movies.csv` and `tmdb_5000_credits.csv`, containing movie details and credits information, respectively.
 3. Dataset_used:-